 We hope you’re nodding eagerly and saying something along the lines of “YES!” because that’s exactly what we’re going to do.
 Ahead, you’ll find five life-changing concealer tricks we’ve picked up from makeup artists and fellow beauty editors that will bring your concealer game way, way up.
-Warning: May cause strong urge to toss all other makeup products by the wayside.
+Warning: May cause a strong urge to toss all other makeup products by the wayside.

 Keep scrolling to see all five hacks!

 So the concealer that covers breakouts with ease seems to suddenly lose its magical powers when you try to use it on your alarmingly noticeable eye bags.
 Not to fear—employ a beauty-editor trick and just switch up the shade.
-You’ll need a peach-toned concealer to balance out the blue tones in under-eye bags.
+You’ll need a peach concealer to balance out the blue tones in under-eye bags.
 Tap it in a V shape starting at the two corners of your eyes down to right above your cheekbone (you can use your fingers or a brush), then blend.
 If needed, follow with your trusted yellow-toned concealer on top.

-Nothing’s worse than dry, crepe-y skin under the eyes—especially when you apply concealer on top and end up with major creases by your lunch break.
+Nothing’s worse than dry, crepey skin under the eyes—especially when you apply concealer on top and end up with major creases by your lunch break.
 Enter baking.
 Kim Kardashian’s makeup artist Mario Dedivanovic swears by it, and though it’s not exactly the most time-saving option, it will keep your creases at bay and naturally illuminate your under-eye area.
 This technique started in the drag community, but since then, it’s grown into a full-on phenomenon.

-To start, make sure you apply a hydrating eye cream, like Fresh Crème Ancienne Eye Cream ($110), to avoid crepe-iness in your under-eye area.
+To start, make sure you apply a hydrating eye cream, like Fresh Crème Ancienne Eye Cream ($128), to avoid crepe-iness in your under-eye area.
 Then apply a thick—yes, thick—layer of concealer from the top of your cheeks all the way underneath your eye.
 Blend it in with a damp beauty sponge.
 Next, dust a translucent powder over the concealer with a fluffy eye shadow brush, making sure it’s visible.
 You’ll look a bit crazy at this point, but it’s all part of the technique.
 Afterward, allow your makeup to “bake”—as in, your body heat will melt the concealer-powder mixture.
 After five to 10 minutes, dip your eye shadow brush in a pressed powder, and swirl it over your under-eye areas and dust away the visible translucent powder.
 Voilà—you just baked your under-eye makeup.
-(Here’s a visual guide via video.)

 If you have sparse brows, concealer is about to change your life.
 To fill in gaps along your brow line, simply tap some concealer in the gap and brush your favorite brow powder on top.
 The brow powder will cling to the concealer base, allowing the powder to fill in the gap easily.
-You can read more about this beauty editor–approved brow secret here.